hcbiophys/tcells_paper_code/README.md

 * To plot the histogram comparing uropod-centroid (UC) axis and ellipsoid axis (Supplementary Fig. 4b), uncomment the function:\
 *cells.alignments(min_length = 0.0025)*

-* To plot the histograms of speed_uropod and speed_centroid (Supplementary Fig. 4d), uncomment the function:\
+* (Supplementary Fig. 4d) To plot the histograms of speed_uropod and speed_centroid, uncomment the function:\
 *cells.speeds_histogram()*

 * To plot the cumulative retraction speeds (i.e. speed_uropod), as in Fig. 3b, uncomment the function:
 *cells.plot_cumulatives()*

-* To plot the figure showing the emergence of bimodal run-and-stop behaviour (Fig. 3d), uncomment the function:\
+* (Fig. 3d) To plot the figure showing the emergence of bimodal run-and-stop behaviour, uncomment the function:\
 *cells.bimodality_emergence()*

 * To plot cell surfaces sampled over the PCs, uncomment the function:\